IBE160/SG-Gruppe-A/docs/PRD.md

 #### Design Constraints

 *   **Technology:** The frontend will be built with React/Next.js and styled with Tailwind CSS.
+The backend will be developed using Python with FastAPI.
 *   **Branding:** The design will need to establish a new, clean, and professional brand identity.
 (No existing design system to adhere to).

 ### Epic List